caraml-dev/mlp/api/pkg/webhooks/README.md

 #### Optional webhooks events

-In the event that there are multiple events to be configured, for example `OnProjectCreated` and `OnProjectUpdated`, and only `OnProjectCreated` webhooks should be fired, use the `IsEventConfigured()` method provided by the `WebhookManager` to check if the event is set before calling `InvokeWebhooks()`
+In the event that there are multiple events to be configured, for example `OnProjectCreated` and `OnProjectUpdated`, use the `IsEventConfigured()` method provided by the `WebhookManager` to check if the event `OnProjectUpdated` is set before calling `InvokeWebhooks()` for the `OnProjectUpdated`.
+If this check is not performed, the `OnProjectUpdated` event must always be configured in the webhooks configuration if webhooks are enabled.

 For example: